vincentoktav/vincentoktav.github.io/content/authors/vincent/_index.md

 ---
 authors:
 - vincent
-bio: I'm a senior student majoring in Statistics at University of Illinois at Urbana-Champaign.
+bio: Fresh college graduate with a Bachelor of Science major in Statistics from the University of Illinois at Urbana-Champaign.
+Proficient in R and Data Analysis, skilled in Python and SQL.
+Seeking opportunities in data analyst/data science roles.
 education:
   courses:
   - course: B.S in Statistics